 Hey guys!
-In the beginning of March, I posted on social media about a fun memory card game that I made back in 2016.
+In the beginning of March, I posted on social media about a fun Memory Matching Card Game that I made back in 2016.
 Rylee and I have played that so many times that I thought it was time to make her a new version.
 I can't wait to add this to her Easter basket this year.
 What a cute surprise!

 I used a few different Doodlebug collections from my stash for this project - Simply Spring and Hello Sunshine but ... you could use ANY collection you want!
 I think Doodlebug's Hippity Hoppity or their next collection Fairy Garden would be precious.